kidsbits/KD3025-Kidsbits-STEM-/docs/3.kidspico/Smart Safe House_kidspico.md

    On the basis of Chapter 3.8 and 3.10, we add an initialization code  `servo.duty_u16(angle(0))` for servo to ensure the door is closed before running code.

    Define UID code.
-The code of each card is unique, so please replace the UID in code with yours.
+The code of each card is unique, so please <span style="color: rgb(10, 10, 200);">replace the UID in code with yours.</span>

 2. Loop.

    Determine whether the UID is correct.
 If yes, servo opens the door.
 If not, close the door.

 ![5bottom](media/5bottom.png)